OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

      6. Make the app as type “Static Only (no .htaccess)."
      7. Click on Websites, choose openmdao_org,
      8. Choose, “reuse an existing application” and then pick your newapp and give it a url.
-     9. After a moment, a folder will appear on web543, under ~/webapps/<name>, that is accessible at openmdao.org/<url>.
-Keep in mind that web543.webfaction.com:webapps/<name> will be your path to copy your docs to.
+     9. After a moment, a folder will appear on webXXX, under ~/webapps/<name>, that is accessible at openmdao.org/<url>.
+Keep in mind that webXXX.webfaction.com:webapps/<name> will be your path to copy your docs to.

     B. Need to copy the public key generated above to our Webfaction server to allow passwordless entrance.

-     1. On web543, in the ~/.ssh folder, there is a file called authorized_keys.
+     1. On webXXX, in the ~/.ssh folder, there is a file called authorized_keys.
      2. Copy the contents of the travis_deploy_rsa.pub as an entry into the authorized_keys file.

-**4. Modify the YAML Further…**
+**4. Modify the YAML Further**

-   A. Late in the before_install section add this line:
+   A. Late in the `before_install` section add this line:
-        `- echo -e "Host web543.webfaction.com\n\tStrictHostKeyChecking no\n" >> ~/.ssh/config`
+        `- echo -e "Host <server address>\n\tStrictHostKeyChecking no\n" >> ~/.ssh/config`
-        (This will turn off a human-prompt by Travis machine “are you willing to accept web543 as a host (yes/no)”)
+        (This will turn off a human-prompt by Travis machine “are you willing to accept <server address> as a host (yes/no)”)

    B. Create a new subhead in your `addons`->`apt` called `ssh_known_hosts`, like this: